tmdbah/Comparison-based-sorting-algorithms/README.md

 # Comparison-based-sorting-algorithms

-In this project we will implement, test &amp; analyze the comparison-based sorting algorithms:
+In this project we will implement, test &amp; analyze some comparison-based sorting algorithms:

 This project has multiple source code files, each corresponding to the algorithms as listed below: